conduktor/conduktor-docs/src/pages/changelog/Gateway-3.9.0.md

 ### Breaking changes

-#### Gateway service accounts are now always required when using PLAIN tokens
+#### Gateway service accounts are now always required, when using PLAIN tokens

 Previously, PLAIN tokens could be issued to connect to Gateway without having to create the service account they are linked to.
 This could be configured to require that the service account exists using the environment variable `GATEWAY_USER_POOL_SERVICE_ACCOUNT_REQUIRED`.

 This **environment variable is now deprecated** and will behave as if it was set to `true`, meaning all tokens must have their service account already created on Gateway before they're allowed to connect.

-If your Gateway was not configured with `GATEWAY_USER_POOL_SERVICE_ACCOUNT_REQUIRED` set to `true`, and your clients are connecting using tokens without a service account created, the result is a breaking change.
-As part of our onboarding experience this is not the recommended setup, we recommend creating the service account before creating tokens, so we expect customers to be mostly unaffected.
+If your Gateway was not configured with `GATEWAY_USER_POOL_SERVICE_ACCOUNT_REQUIRED` set to `true`, and your clients are connecting using tokens without a local service account created, the result is a breaking change.
+We expect most customers to be unaffected as this setup is actively discouraged in the onboarding experience, we recommend creating the service account before creating tokens.
+Customers using a DELEGATED security protocol are unaffected.

-To amend this, create any missing local service accounts.
-We can achieve this like below, adjusting your admin API credentials, host and name:
+If you do hit this issue, it can be amended by creating any missing local service accounts with a similar command to the below, adjusting your admin API credentials, host and name:

 ```bash
 curl -X PUT -u admin:conduktor http://localhost:8888/gateway/v2/service-account \